 - Blood tests.
-A blood test will let your doctor know if you have elevated levels of muscle enzymes, such as creatine kinase (CK) and aldolase.
-Increased CK and aldolase levels can indicate muscle damage.
+A blood test will let your doctor know if you have elevated levels of muscle enzymes, which can indicate muscle damage.
 A blood test can also detect specific autoantibodies associated with different symptoms of polymyositis, which can help in determining the best medication and treatment.

 - Electromyography.
-A doctor with specialized training inserts a thin needle electrode through the skin into the muscle to be tested.
+This test involves inserting a thin needle electrode through the skin into the muscle.
 Electrical activity is measured as you relax or tighten the muscle, and changes in the pattern of electrical activity can confirm a muscle disease.
 The doctor can determine the distribution of the disease by testing different muscles.

 - Magnetic resonance imaging (MRI).
 A scanner creates cross-sectional images of your muscles from data generated by a powerful magnetic field and radio waves.
 Unlike a muscle biopsy, an MRI can assess inflammation over a large area of muscle.

 - Muscle biopsy.
 During this test, a small piece of muscle tissue is surgically removed for laboratory analysis.
 Analysis may reveal abnormalities, such as inflammation, damage, certain proteins or enzyme deficiencies.

 - Polymyositis and dermatomyositis.
 Merck Manual Professional Version. http://www.merckmanuals.com/professional/musculoskeletal-and-connective-tissue-disorders/autoimmune-rheumatic-disorders/polymyositis-and-dermatomyositis.
 Accessed April 13, 2017.